therockstorm/watchtowr/README.md

 Install nvm, clone the repo, and then...

 Install and use Node version references in .nvm: `nvm install && nvm use`
-Install yarn: `brew install yarn watchman && yarn`
+Install yarn: Either `npm install -g yarn` or `brew install yarn watchman`
 Install global dependencies: `yarn global add serverless snyk`

 Some scripts assume the following in your ~/.bashrc or ~/.bash_profile: